 One of the greatest things about telemedicine is that you can technically do it from anywhere.
 You need a physician, an internet connection, and a phone or laptop.
 Doing online telepsychiatry from abroad should thus be simple, but here are a few problems to consider.

-The US medical system is a big money maker.
-From policy makers to lawyer to private lobby groups.
+The US medical system is a big moneymaker.
+From policymakers to lawyers to private lobby groups.
 The intention is to channel a lot of money from the US healthcare system into private companies.

-This isn’t a distorted or pessimistic view of the US healthcare.
+This isn’t a distorted or pessimistic view of US healthcare.
 It’s how any functional government generally operates.
-The problem we have as physicians is that the policies aren’t in favor of physciians or patients.
+The problem we have as physicians is that the policies aren’t in favor of physicians or patients.

 The US healthcare system is a top-down system, starting with large corporations, down to the government entities, to government-affiliated entities, to physicians, and finally the patient.